scaljeri/angular-route-xxl/README.md

    <app-foo></app-foo>
 ```

-If, for whatever reason, you want them to be able to communicate with each other do
+If, for whatever reason, you want them to be able to communicate using `@RouteTunnel` do

 ```typescript
     @Component({ ... })